wojbog/obesity_levels_classification/README.md

 Before proceeding, ensure that you have the following prerequisites installed on your system:

-* Python: Jupyter Notebook requires Python.
+* Python: Jupyter Notebook requires Python (3.11.7).
 You can download and install Python from the official website: [Python.org.](https://www.python.org/)
 * pip (Python package installer): You can install pip by following the instructions provided [here](https://pip.pypa.io/en/stable/installation/).

 #### Necessary Libraries

 Before running the Jupyter Notebook, make sure you have the following Python libraries installed:

-- **numpy**: A fundamental package for scientific computing with Python.
+- **numpy** *1.25.2*: A fundamental package for scientific computing with Python.
 It provides support for arrays, matrices, and mathematical functions.

   ```bash
   pip install numpy
   ```
-- **pandas**: A powerful data manipulation and analysis library.
+- **pandas** *2.1.4*: A powerful data manipulation and analysis library.
 It provides data structures and functions for efficiently working with structured data.
     ```bash
     pip install pandas
     ```
-- **scikit-learn**: A machine learning library that provides simple and efficient tools for data mining and data analysis.
+- **scikit-learn** *1.2.2*: A machine learning library that provides simple and efficient tools for data mining and data analysis.
 It includes various classification, regression, and clustering algorithms.
     ```bash
     pip install scikit-learn
     ```
-- **matplotlib**: A comprehensive library for creating static, interactive, and animated visualizations in Python.
+- **matplotlib** *3.8.0*: A comprehensive library for creating static, interactive, and animated visualizations in Python.
 It is commonly used for data visualization tasks.
     ```bash
     pip install matplotlib
     ```
-- **seaborn**: A statistical data visualization library based on matplotlib.
+- **seaborn** *0.12.2*: A statistical data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
     ```bash
     pip install seaborn
     ```
-- **jupyter**: The Jupyter Notebook, a web-based interactive computing platform.
-It allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
-    ```bash
-    pip install notebook
-    ```

 #### Opening Jupyter Notebook
+Before launching the Jupyter Notebook, ensure you have it installed on your system.
+If you haven't installed Jupyter Notebook yet, you can do so by following the instructions provided on the [official Jupyter website](https://jupyter.org/).

 To open Jupyter Notebook, follow these steps: